 What is the difference between TPV and TPO?

-Moreover, TPE is known for its good processability and robust chemical resistance.
+Moreover, TPE is known on its excellent processability and robust chemical resistance.
 On the other hand, TPV is known for its durability and thermal resistance.

 Suggested Read